REVRBE/imgui-cheat-loader/README.md

 ALTER TABLE xf_user
 ADD COLUMN vip_end_time DATETIME DEFAULT NULL;

- // and then this after to update a single users vip to 1 month, pretty simple to make a script that does this automaticly
+ // and then this after to update a single user's vip to 1 month, pretty simple to make a script that does this automaticly

 UPDATE xf_user
 SET user_group_id = <VIP_group_id>, vip_end_time = DATE_ADD(NOW(), INTERVAL 1 MONTH)